 - Croatia actively contributed in the process of writing the White Book of Intercultural Dialogue of the Council of Europe;

-The question of religious communities in Croatia is regulated through the Law on the Legal Position of Religious Communities (NN 83/02, 73/13), and the Ministry of Administration holds the Registry of Religious Communities.
-According to the online Registry in 2016, there are 52 registered religious communities in Croatia.
+The question of religious communities in Croatia is regulated through the Law on the Legal Position of Religious Communities (NN 83/02, 73/13), and the Ministry of Administration holds the Registry of the Religious Communities.
+According to the online Registry in 2020 there are 53 registered religious communities in Croatia.